AntonyDavidTroy/one-piece-quiz/README.md

 ## Features Left To Implement

   - Add a option to add a usernames to go with the score along with a leaderboard so that the user can show off their score and see how well they did compared to others.
-  - Could possible add a section where users can suggest questions and leave feedback.
+  - Could possibly add a section where users can suggest questions and leave feedback.
-  -

 ## Technology Used

 #### Languages Used